 Number of completed years = 9

-Divide the number of complete months Kwesi was employed in the last year he was employed by 12
+Divide the number of complete months Kwesi was employed in the incomplete year by 12

 Kwesi worked 6 complete months ÷ 12 = 0.5